dmoisset/hp-envy13/README.md

 The alter will require your root password.
 This added a `dsdt.aml` file in `/boot`, which contains the updated and compiled ACPI code.
-This code needs to be loaded by the grubloader, but it's not a linux kernel option; this requires an extra line in the bootloader (right after the linux line) saying
+This code needs to be loaded by the grubloader, but it's not a linux kernel option; this requires an extra line in the bootloader (right after the `linux ...` line) saying

 ```
 acpi /boot/dsdt.aml